-DEV/NULL: Discogs is practically a way of life for me at this point.
+DEV/NULL: Discogs are practically a way of life for me at this point.
 I check it more than anything except my email.
 This is mainly since I live in Boston where there’s simply nowhere I can go regularly to buy oldskool stuff in person.
-Also, I don’t dig ebay much anymore since the competition aspect is annoying for me.
-I love Discogs for randomly poking around looking for records, it’s reasonably well organized, the programmers behind it are nice guys, etc. Youtube linking and social sharing is definitely helping bring the site to the next level.
+Also, I don’t dig eBay much anymore since the competition aspect is annoying for me.
+I love Discogs for randomly poking around looking for records, it’s reasonably well organized, the programmers behind it are nice guys, etc. Youtube linking and social sharing are definitely helping bring the site to the next level.

-Nick: Are there any record labels whose back catalogues you wish you owned more of?
+Nick: Are there any record labels whose back catalogs you wish you owned more of?

-DEV/NULL: Absolutely, there’s a few labels I didn’t collect much years ago since I considered them kind of ‘bigger’ labels whose tunes didn’t fit what I was looking for in tunes at the time (for example: mega mashed breaks or super low-fi, weird, or noisy sounds).
+DEV/NULL: Absolutely, there are a few labels I didn’t collect many years ago since I considered them kind of ‘bigger’ labels whose tunes didn’t fit what I was looking for in tunes at the time (for example mega mashed breaks or super low-fi, weird, or noisy sounds).
 Some of these labels have gone on to be pretty pricey.
 One example is Deep Seven Recordings (RAM records affiliate).
-There’s quite a few classics on there which have grown on me from hearing them in mixes (Light & Dark’s ‘Phantasy’ and Faze Lock’s ‘Come Again’), which are now extra pricey.
+There are quite a few classics on there that have grown on me from hearing them in mixes (Light & Dark’s ‘Phantasy’ and Faze Lock’s ‘Come Again’), which are now extra pricey.
 Another one is Tom & Jerry.
 Pretty much every record on that label is an absolute banger, but I’ve only got 4 or 5 of them so far.

 Nick: What is the weirdest record in your collection?
 Anything with strange or completely over-the-top cover art/design?